What this consultation is about

 - Thursday 23 August 2018 between noon and 3pm

-The proposals are to install traffic lights on all six junctions of the roundabout and close off the entrance to the roundabout from Dunston Road to all traffic apart from buses.
+The proposals were to install traffic lights on all 6 junctions of the roundabout and close off the entrance to the roundabout from Dunston Road to all traffic apart from buses.
 Traffic will still be able to leave the roundabout onto Dunston Road.

 There are long delays at peak times at the Whittington Moor roundabout and with more developments planned for the local area journey times are only going to get longer.